LeapBeyond/wasabi/README.md

 ### Create the Python ZIP
 The image manipulation library used to create the thumbnail is quite fussy about where it is installed, and it turns out in order to use it from AWS Lambda we need to assemble the ZIP file on an Amazon Linux 2 EC2 instance.

+Please see <  https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example-deployment-pkg.html#with-s3-example-deployment-pkg-python> for more information on this.

 Here is how I proceeded:

 First I created an Amazon Linux 2 EC2 instance, choosing a tiny instance with minimal storage, configured to allow SSH from my desktop.
 I connected with SSH, then setup a python project there (note that we need Python 3.7 installed on the instance):